 - Gruet sparkling wine, to top

-Add all the ingredients except the sparkling wine to a shaker with ice and shake until well chilled.
+Add the vodka, St-Germain, lime sour and agave nectar to a shaker with ice and shake until well-chilled.

 Strain into a Champagne flute.